papivot/pace-docs/PKS Workload Deployment using Helm.md

 ## Deploy Grafana

-Before we deploy the pod, we will create a configmap -
+Before we deploy the pod, we will create a configmap that contains the definition from where Grafana needs to use the datasource -

 ```yaml
 apiVersion: v1